 Consider giving introductory classes that tell students how to study well and prepare for the challenges of college.
 When students feel more prepared, they are less overwhelmed and less likely to drop out.

 Many students experience mental health issues while at college, so your institution should work hard to help students feel cared for and supported.
-Ensure that you offer mental health services through a counselor or psychologist and promote good coping skills through exercise programs, destigmatization, and therapy sessions that incorporate fun activities.
+Offer mental health services through a counselor or psychologist and promote good coping skills through exercise programs, destigmatization, and therapy sessions that incorporate fun activities.

 Family support is integral to a student’s success.
 Many students in community college must care for family members or children while attending school full-time.
 By supporting these students, you can decrease the likelihood of dropouts due to burnout or stress.

-The sooner your college reengages struggling students, the more likely those students will be to continue with their degree.
-Ensure that you organize and implement strategies consistently and reach out to students at every point in the college process.
+The sooner your college reengages struggling students, the more likely those students will be to continue with their degrees.
+Organize and implement strategies consistently and reach out to students at every point in the college process.
 Just because a student has made it through freshman year does not mean your services should stop.
 Students want to know their college cares about them, so make sure you constantly offer resources and paths for student success.

 If a student wants to reenroll in college, ensure your institution offers a quick and easy path for restarting.
 Help returning students feel prepared to reenter college by answering critical questions and providing a good experience.
 Whether they are worried about finances or want to know about new programs you offer, be prepared to assist them every step of the way.

 Identifying students’ needs can help colleges prevent student dropouts and reach out to struggling residents.
-Here are 11 tips for improving student retention:
+Here are 10 tips for improving student retention.

 Many students struggle to define their personal and academic success when they reach college.
 Institutions can help those students by telling them how to set goals and what to expect when entering college academics.
 When students have unclear goals, it might be harder for them to achieve them.
 They can end up feeling discouraged and want to drop out of college.

-Ensure programs are targeting nontraditional college-aged students as well.
+Ensure programs target nontraditional college-aged students as well.
 For commuters, older students, or students with disabilities, the college should offer programs that are both accessible and inclusive.
 Help students of all ages feel accepted and connected throughout their campus journey.

 Tracking data can be used to detect warning signs before students decide to drop out of college.
 You can analyze information about attendance, credits, and retention rates to promote better programming and intervention techniques.
 Use communication tools to assist students in all areas of struggle, from social and emotional to academic and financial.
-When you feel prepared to intervene, your institution will be more capable of retaining students.
+When you feel prepared to intervene, your institution can better retain students.

 Early intervention can be the key to identifying struggling students and preventing dropouts.
 If your college wants to help students, consider implementing new intervention plans by analyzing engagement data.
 Reach out to students at every level, including those with personal, social, academic, or financial issues.